'Squid Game' adapted as non-fatal reality series for Netflix - NewsBreak

 'Squid Game' adapted as non-fatal reality series for Netflix

-LOS ANGELES — (AP) — A reality show inspired by Netflix's hit series “Squid Game” is coming to the streaming service, but with far less dire consequences promised for contestants.
+A reality show inspired by Netflix 's hit series “Squid Game” is coming to the streaming service, but with far less dire consequences promised for contestants.

 In the South Korean-produced drama, players' lives were at stake.
 With “Squid Game: The Challenge,” the “worst fate is going home empty-handed,” Netflix said Tuesday in announcing the reality show.